pablgonz/demopkg-jw/README.md

 ├── mypersonaldata.lua
 ├── README.md
 └── sources
     ├── CTANREADME.md
-   ├── demopkg.dtx
-   └── demopkg.ins
+    └── demopkg.dtx
 ```

-The `demopkg.dtx` file includes `example.tex` which is extracted by using
+The `demopkg.dtx` file includes `demopkg.sty` and `example.tex` which
-`luatex demopkg.ins`, which is not explicitly listed.
+is extracted by using `luatex demopkg.dtx`.

 <a name="heading--1-2"/>